Mr-Sithel/XIView/README.md

 ####Version
-I'd like to keep this called XI View, because most everyone from the windower community knows it as that.With that, I will start it as XI View 2.0
+I'd like to keep this called XI View, because most everyone from the windower community knows it as that.With that, I will start it as XI View 2.0 and have the title screen with the current date that it was updated.

 ####Description
 XI View 2.0 is the continued work on the project to update